-- 2. Choose the name you want to select by Price Rulers - 3.
+- 1. Click the drop-down list arrow to the right of the Name Box. - 2.
+Choose the name you want to select by Price Rulers clicking it with the mouse. - 3.
 The screen display will jump to the range you chose and select the cells within it.